-Volunteers by Gender Non-binary Other 0% 0% Male Decline to state 18% 2% Male Female Other Decline to state Non-binary Female 80% continue to be inclusive of gender identity, Words Alive has normalized strategies like introductions with pronouns in email signatures, meetings, trainings, and programming.
-Additionally, Words Alive's IDEA Taskforce (Inclusion, Diversity, Equity, and Accessibility) has developed a training module that covers the importance of pronoun and name usage with students, volunteers, and community members.
+- o Date Range: 1/1/2020-6/30/2022 - o N = 821 - Three respondents identified as non-binary, two identified as other, and seven declined to state their gender, suggesting that 1% of our volunteers do not identify as male or female. - Growing Edge: To continue to be inclusive of gender identity, Words Alive has normalized strategies like introductions with pronouns in email signatures, meetings, trainings, and programming.
+Additionally, Words Alive's IDEA Taskforce (Inclusion, Diversity, Equity, and Accessibility) has developed a training module, Words Matter, that covers the importance of pronoun and name usage with students, volunteers, and community members.
 Male reading role models should remain a priority for the organization as well to bring our volunteer base into closer alignment with the students we serve.